- Free delivery over £40

-Like other forms of HRT Premique Low Dose can be bought online from The Independent Pharmacy if you have an up to day prescription from your GP.
-Complete a free consultation today and get fast, discreet home delivery from as soon as the next day.
+Like other forms of HRT Premique Low Dose can be bought online from The Independent Pharmacy if you have an up to date prescription from your GP.
+Complete a free consultation today and get fast, discreet home delivery as soon as the next day.

 What is Premique and what is it used for?

 Premique is a combined form of hormone replacement therapy (HRT), used to treat the symptoms of the menopause.
 Its two active ingredients are conjugated oestrogens and medroxyprogesterone acetate.
 These emulate the female sex hormones oestrogen and progesterone, respectively.

 Please note: Premique tablets are no longer made by the manufacturer.
 Premique Low-Dose tablets are still available.